Compare brokerage fees

 compare brokerage commission

-The five largest brokers—Fidelity, Vanguard, Charles Schwab, Robinhood, and E*Trade—each charge $0 for stock and ETF trades.
+The five largest brokers (Fidelity, Vanguard, Charles Schwab, Robinhood, and E*Trade) all offer commission-free trades for stocks and ETFs.

-Charles Schwab gives every client a top-rated trading platform, while Fidelity is known for long-standing reliability.
+Charles Schwab offers an exceptional trading platform for all users, while Fidelity is known for its long-standing reliability.

-Cost Comparison: Least and Most Expensive Stock Commission Brokers
+Cost Comparison: Cheapest and Most Expensive Stock Commission Brokers

-The runner-up is Firstrade, which also charges a $0 fee for stocks, ETFs, and mutual funds.
+Following closely behind in terms of low fees is Moomoo, which also charges $0 for stocks, ETFs, and options.

 About the Author